pingcap/docs-dm/en/replicate-data-using-dm.md

 3. For MySQL-2, modify the relevant information in the configuration file and execute the same `dmctl` command.

-## Step 4: Configure the data replication task
+## Step 4: Configure the data migration task

 The following example assumes that you need to replicate all the `test_table` table data in the `test_db` database of both the upstream MySQL-1 and MySQL-2 instances, to the downstream `test_table` table in the `test_db` database of TiDB, in the full data plus incremental data mode.